 1) Download Scheduled from the App Store for free.
 Open the app and allow it access to your contacts and notifications when prompted.

-3) Tap on the Select Recipient(s) button and select a contact from your contact list.
+3) Tap the Select Recipient(s) button and select a contact from your contact list.

-4) Tap on Enter your Message… then type your message.
+4) Tap Your Personal Message and then type your message.

-6) Once everything is ready, tap on Schedule Message.
+6) Once everything is ready, tap Schedule Message.

 10) Send the text message or iMessage as you normally would.

 While not perfect, Scheduled offers the closest thing you can get to schedule text messages on your iPhone.
 The app is simple and elegant and offers additional options, such as the ability to import birthday information from your contacts.
 This is definitely a nice addition to the app.